veillette/physics-book/contents/ch2Acceleration.md

 {: #import-auto-id3514068}

 In everyday conversation, to accelerate means to speed up.
 The accelerator in a car can in fact cause it to speed up.
-The greater the **acceleration**{: class="term" #import-auto-id1298945} , the greater the change in velocity over a given time.
+The greater the **acceleration**, the greater the change in velocity over a given time.
 The formal definition of acceleration is consistent with these notions, but more inclusive.